|Status Register||Most Recent Byte||Device Job Register||Device Address Register|

 The move job (2) is device-dependent, and the A2037 supports it for TC255P devices, for which the job clears the image area of accumulated charge.
 Another name for the move_job is "clear_job".

 The read job (3) is device-dependent.
 The A2037A and A2037E supports the read job for TC255P devices, for which the job transfers an image from the TC255P storage area into the driver memory, starting at the driver memory address given by the value of the data address register at the beginning of the job.
 At the end of the job, the data address will point to the byte after the last pixel of the image.
 The image will be arranged as 244 rows and 344 columns.
-The image the A2037 reads out depends upon the value of the device element register (DER).
-If DER is one (1), the A2037 reads out CCD number one (1) in the TC255P device.
-If DER is any other number, the A2037 reads out CCD number two (2).
+The image sensor selected by the A2037 depends upon the value of the device element register (DER).

 When the relay reads from the most recent byte register, the controller waits until the read cycle is over before it stores the next uploaded byte in the most recent byte register.
 The controller must wait, or else it will corrupt the most recent byte value read out by the relay.
 The relay's read cycle takes of order 1 μs, so each time you read the most recent byte, you introduce a 1-μs pause in the upload of data from a data device.